 - 1. The online callboard is at this point a supplement to the traditional callboard in the theatre hallway.
 You should post to both locations. - 2.
-Both callboards should be as up to date as possible - 3.
+As of August 2014, the callboard is located at a NEW web address: http://websites.uwlax.edu/theatrecallboard/ - 3.
+Both callboards should be as up to date as possible - 4.
 Please do not post contact sheets on either callboard, as it is giving out personal information not intended for the public.
-(It is still okay to email the contact sheet out!) - 4.
+(It is still okay to email the contact sheet out!) - 5.
 Just as it is necessary to post your report and schedule update in the hallway by the next morning, you should also update the website at the same time.
-If you type your report in the publicity office, you can take care of all of these things at once.
-If you type your report at home, try to update the website at the same time you post the hard copy. - 5.
+If you type your report in the SM office, you can take care of all of these things at once.
+If you type your report at home, try to update the website at the same time you post the hard copy. - 6.
 If you run into problems updating the site, talk to Laurie!
-I also have access to the site and can post for you in an emergency (just like I can with hard copies). - 6.
+I also have access to the site and can post for you in an emergency (just like I can with hard copies). - 7.
 If you think you made an error while updating the night before and think you might have messed up someone else's pages, let Laurie know right away.